All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Sermorelin has a well-established safety profile.
 Common side effects are mild and include injection site reactions, facial flushing, and headache.
 One side effect worth noting in the context of joint health is that some patients experience temporary joint stiffness or fluid retention during the early phase of therapy.
 This is typically mild and resolves with dose adjustment.

 Sermorelin is contraindicated in patients with active malignancies, certain pituitary conditions, and known hypersensitivity to sermorelin or its components.
-It is not an approved treatment for arthritis, osteoarthritis, or any specific joint condition.
+It isn't an approved treatment for arthritis, osteoarthritis, or any specific joint condition.
 Patients with significant joint pathology should continue working with their orthopedic or rheumatological care team.

 Frequently Asked Questions